EricThiel/ansible_role_gold_config/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

 ---
-- name: Use roles to create VRFs
+- name: Check if devices match the Gold config
-  hosts: nx
+  hosts: lab
-  gather_facts: false
+  gather_facts: no

   roles:
-    - network-vrf
+    - gold_config

 License